yosukeonrails/biblog-app/README.md

 # Put it in Git Hub
 done
 # Install React/Redux dependancies
+done
 # Hello World with Node and Express
 done
 # Hello World with Docker

-# Hello World with React/ React-Router
+# Hello World with React/ React-Router 4
+ done
 # Use Webpack to Bundle code
  done

-# Hello World using React/ Redux
+# Hello World using Redux

 # Hello World from Mongo/Mongoose